 rdc auditCLI.
 Machine operations are also recorded in your system logs for defense in depth. - Encrypted backup:

-rdc repo backup push/pulltransfers data over SSH.
+rdc repo push/pulltransfers data over SSH.
 The backup destination receives LUKS-encrypted volumes. - Zero-knowledge config store: Optional encrypted config sync across devices.
 Configs are encrypted client-side with AES-256-GCM before upload.
 The server stores only opaque blobs.
 The server cannot read SSH keys, credentials, IP addresses, or any plaintext config data.
 Key derivation uses passkey PRF extension + HKDF with domain separation.
 Member access is managed via X25519 key exchange, and revocation is immediate.

 For details on these capabilities, see Architecture, Repositories, Config Storage, and Account Security.